 Throughout the life of the project, the team has been gathering ideas—from process participants, colleagues, customers, suppliers and leadership.
 Problem-solving opportunities generally start cropping up early on in the project.
 Teams come into the project with ideas and immediately find more opportunities during the Process (Gemba) Walk in the Define Phase.
 With a good Solution Parking Lot they’ll amass a useful collection of countermeasures by the Improve Phase.

 It’s good to research internally but it’s also good to look beyond the process for innovations.
 Other departments, other business units or even other companies and industries may have solved a similar problem.
 The team can benchmark and cast a wide net for ways to address the root cause of the problem.

-The team’s effort at this stage are to produce as many ideas as possible to address the root cause of the problem listed in the Project Charter.
-These ideas can come from process participants, colleagues, benchmarking or from the many classic solutions developed in the Quality world.
-There may be innovative ways to solve the problem but there’s no reason to reinvent the wheel so teams draw from techniques like Cross-Training, Setup Reduction, Kanbans and many other well-defined methods.
+They could also revisit the many classic solutions developed in the Quality world.
+There may be new ways to solve the problem but there’s no reason to reinvent the wheel.
+Many teams draw from time-tested techniques like 5S, Work Cell Design, Setup Reduction, Kanbans and other well-defined methods to improve process flow.

 Select the Practical Solutions